 The decision should not be shocking to anyone, as the industry has been preparing for this move over the past several years.
 Shorter lifespan of a certificate has been justified by the higher security it provides, especially by ensuring that new encryption keys are generated regularly.
 Following Apple’s move, Google has announced that the same limitations on public SSL/TLS certificates will come into force on September 1st, 2020.
 Considering the fact that Google Chrome and Safari are the two most popular browsers, with 63,7% and 13,6% users respectively, it is only to be expected that other browsers will soon follow suit.
 Another major browser, Mozilla Firefox (4.09% users) has already informed the public of their adoption of the new standard.

-What does that mean for your brand website?
+What does an SSL certificate mean for your brand website?

 Essentially, shorter certificate validity means that domain name owners will be forced to spend more time and effort in keeping their certificates up to date.
 If the renewal deadline is missed, the browsers will not display a website due to a failure in HTTPS connection and subsequently an error message will occur.
 On the other hand, one-year certificates have multiple advantages: